If you have a question that is not answered below, please contact us.

 This language describes activities or programs that are educational in nature.
-For example, if you publish informational articles, blogs, reports, white papers or research on your website or elsewhere, or if you offer courses, trainings, lectures, workshops, or similar programs on either a group or individual basis, for a fee or without charge you should respond “yes.”
+For example, if the organization publishes informational articles, blogs, reports, white papers, or research on its website or elsewhere, or if it offers courses, trainings, lectures, workshops, or similar programs on either a group or individual basis, for a fee or without charge, please respond “yes.”

 What does it mean to “receive more than ten percent of your financial support from the public in the form of gifts, grants, or contributions”?

-This means at least ten percent of your income is from a combination of gifts, grants, and contributions from individuals, foundations, companies, other charities, or the government.
+This means at least ten percent of an organization’s income is from a combination of gifts, grants, and contributions from individuals, foundations, companies, other charities, or the government.

-How do we determine the date of our formation?
+How does an organization determine the date of its formation?

-This is the date on which you were legally incorporated or registered in your country.
-Typically the date is on the original Certificate of Incorporation, Articles of Incorporation, or Trust Deed, for example.
+This is the date on which the organization was legally incorporated or registered in the organization’s country.
+Typically, the date is on the original Certificate of Incorporation, Articles of Incorporation, or Trust Deed, for example.